 In addition to the resources available both on and off campus (comprehensive listing at www.sexualviolence.uconn.edu), victims are encouraged to report sexual violence and intimate partner violence to the UConn Police (860) 486-4800 (Storrs), (860) 679-2121 (UConn Health); and the Office of Diversity and Equity (860) 486-2943 (Storrs), (860) 679-3563 (UConn Health).
 Victims can choose whether to identify themselves in making such reports.
 A victim who directly reports a sexual assault has the opportunity to be in control of the situation and may feel a greater sense of empowerment.
 Direct reporting also can be important for the safety of the entire University community.
 Victims have the right to report assaults to campus authorities without further participation in the process.
-A victim can choose to initiate action through law enforcement and/or the University disciplinary process.
-Victims should understand, however, that by choosing to not participate in the University disciplinary process, the response of the University may be limited.
+A victim can choose to initiate action through law enforcement and/or the University disciplinary process, the response of the University may be limited.